-Mecamylamine hydrochloride is our only product candidate in an ongoing Phase II clinical trial.
-We have completed a Phase I single rising dose clinical trial for TC-2696, our product candidate for the treatment of pain, and are currently conducting a Phase I multiple rising dose clinical trial for TC-2696.
-In a single rising dose clinical trial, each subject in a dose group receives a dosage of the drug being evaluated only one time, with subjects in each subsequent dose group receiving a pre-determined higher dosage than subjects in the preceding dose group.
+Inversine is our only approved product and generates limited revenues.
+Mecamylamine hydrochloride is the active ingredient in Inversine.
+We have completed a Phase II clinical trial of TRIDMAC, which is a treatment combination comprised of mecamylamine hydrochloride as an augmentation treatment to citalopram hydrobromide, for major depression.
+We have also completed a Phase I single rising dose clinical trial for TC-2696, our product candidate for the treatment of pain, and are currently conducting a Phase I multiple rising dose clinical trial for TC-2696.
+In a single rising dose clinical trial, each subject in a dose group receives a dosage of the drug being evaluated only one time, with subjects in each subsequent dose group receiving a pre-determined higher dosage than subjects in each subsequent dose group.
 In a multiple rising dose clinical trial, each subject in a dose group receives a dosage of the drug being evaluated multiple times, with subjects in each subsequent dose group receiving a pre-determined higher dosage than subjects in the preceding dose group.
+In addition, we have filed a Clinical Trial Authorization application to initiate a Phase I clinical trial of TC-2216, our product candidate for depression and anxiety disorders, in Europe.
 Our other product candidates are in various stages of preclinical development.